miljan-fsd/parcel-react-app/README.md

 yarn add styled-components
 ```

-If you want to lint your styled-components with stylelint follow the instructions on [stylelint-processor-styled-components](https://github.com/styled-components/stylelint-processor-styled-components).
+If you want to lint your **styled-components** with **stylelint** follow the instructions on [stylelint-processor-styled-components](https://github.com/styled-components/stylelint-processor-styled-components).
 Then add
-this script to your `packages.json`:
+this script to your `package.json`:

 ```bash
 "lint:styled": "stylelint './src/**/*.js'"